 Narrow down your analysis

 You can use tags to narrow the focus of your analysis to a specific set of services.
 Go to Transactions & services in the navigation menu.
-Filter the services based on the criteria listed on the left (State, Service type, and/or other).
-See example below.
+You can use tags as filters either by clicking in the Filter by text box, selecting Tag and typing in a tag name or by clicking Tags on the left menu and selecting one or more tags (see image below).

 Once you've selected a tagged group of related services, it's easy to focus your analysis on those services.
-For example, click the Chart button at the top of the Services page to generate tag-specific charts for the selected services (see below).
+For example, you can click the Pin to dashboard button at the right top corner of the Services page and select the dashboard to which you would like to add a health monitoring tile for the specific group of services.

 Ensure efficient routing of problem notifications